 I’ve created with fabric and thread right from the very first day I was shown how to use a sewing machine.
 My grandmothers, mother and step-mother were all very proficient knitters and sewing machine botherers, so I grew up in an environment where those skills were valued and passed on, and having a stash of fabric and wool and other craft materials was completely normal and expected!

 I have a City & Guilds Diploma in Machine Embroidery and my sewing machine is my current tool of choice.
-I do also love a bit of felt-making, and I’m trying to expand my repertoire of hand embroidery stitches.
-I’m also starting to experiment with acrylic painting, although it does feel rather forbidden as I wasn’t “allowed” to study art at school!
+I do also love a bit of felt-making, and I’m trying to expand my repertoire of hand embroidery stitches, but I still prefer my sewing machine!